 You may also want to browse the BugSplat Native API documentation.

-Add BugSplat to your application as follows-
+Add BugSplat to your application using the following steps:

 BugSplatRC.dllto your applications installer.